tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Custom_Fonts.md

 ## Finding fonts

-You will need TTF or OTF font files to ship with your Titanium Mobile project.
+You will need TTF or OTF font files to ship with your Titanium SDK project.
 Depending on your application's license and distribution model, you might need to pay for such use, or you might be able to use an open source font.
 Below are links to a couple of sources of fonts:

 * [Google WebFonts](http://www.google.com/webfonts) - Free fonts, mostly open source but some licenses for use in commercial projects